 Mental health is a National Health Priority Area and a strategic priority for NHMRC research support.

-NHMRC will open a funding call to support a multidisciplinary and nationally focussed team to establish a national centre for innovation in mental health care as a collaborative network across Australia (involving key institutions, existing national networks in mental health, and other relevant bodies).
-The SIMH will undertake innovative, high quality implementation research to improve health outcomes and outlooks for people living with mental illness.
+This initiative supports a multidisciplinary and nationally focussed team to establish a national centre for innovation in mental health care as a collaborative network across Australia.
+The team will undertake innovative, high quality implementation research to improve health outcomes and outlooks for people living with mental illness.
 The centre will operate as a virtual network across Australia, coordinated by a single institution acting as an administrative hub.
 The centre will include flagship programs to focus the network’s activities on each of the identified research themes.
-Flagships, which may be based at participating institutions, should be open to a broad membership of researchers, health care services, carers and consumers in mental health to facilitate innovative service delivery across Australia.
+The flagships include a broad membership of researchers, health care services, carers and consumers in mental health to facilitate innovative service delivery across Australia.

 The key components of the NHMRC Special Initiative in Mental Health are: